rapirent/UVA-upload-bot/README.md

 source venv/bin/activate
 ```

-- you may need `export LC_ALL=C` instuction to let you set virtualenv
+- you may need `export LC_ALL=C` instruction to let you set virtualenv
 - you can use `deactivate` command to leave virtualenv

 ## install python packages